zoran-cuckovic/LandscapeArchaeology.org/_posts/2024-04-08-phc-clermont.md

 ---
 layout: post
 date: 'Tue Apr 09 2024 02:00:00 GMT+0200 (heure d’été d’Europe centrale)'
-title: Paths & Pathways - Clermont-Ferrand workshop
+title: Paths & Pathways - Clermont-Ferrand workshop (18-19 June 2024)
 published: true
 ---
 This two day workshop and seminar will enable participants to explore and learn on digital approaches in landscape archaeology, with a specific focus on mobility analysis.